abhaymishra24/Company-Data-Management-SQL-Project/README.md

 ## Column include in Employee_Table-

-There are 1000 of Data available in this Employees Table with 14 columns
+There are 1000 of Data available in this Employees Table with 14 columns:

 - EEID            (Id of employees)
 - Full_Name       (full name of employees)